Frequency of credit reports: Yearly

 There's not much value to this, as the credit agencies are obligated by law to provide you one credit report per year for free.
 Some other identity-theft-protection services can give you one or three credit reports quarterly or monthly, and many have added the ability to buy additional reports for a few dollars each.

 Identity Guard Ultra has recently added transaction monitoring for bank, investment and credit-card accounts.
-It can stop duplicate charges on your credit card and interrupt a bank-account take-over or the opening of a new account in your name.
+It can alert you to duplicate charges on your credit card, a bank-account take-over or the opening of a new account in your name.

 It keeps an eye on court records for things like bankruptcy and home-title changes.
 The service also monitors payday loan companies for new loans taken out in your name.